kubernetes/kubernetes/docs/getting-started-guides/gce.md

 ### Running a container (simple version)

-Once you have your instances up and running, the `hack/build-go.sh` script sets up your Go workspace and builds the Go components.
+Once you have your instances up and running, use cluster/kubectl.sh to access the kubernetes api.

+Note: if you built the release from source you will need to run `hack/build-go.sh` to build the go components, which include the `kubectl` commandline client.
+If you are using a prebuilt release, the built client binaries are already included.

 The `kubectl.sh` line below spins up two containers running [Nginx](http://nginx.org/en/) running on port 80: